bricoletc/delfies/paper/paper.md

 `delfies` has already been used to successfully characterise the breakpoints, motifs, and retained/eliminated genomes of several nematode genera in the family *Rhabditidae*, supporting two upcoming publications (Letcher *et al.* and Stevens *et al.*, in preparation).
-As more and more genomic data from species undergoing Programmed DNA Elimination become available, we anticipate this tool can be of broad use to this research community, as well as in novel fields of research in which modified chromosomes are formed and maintained, such as cancer biology.
+We anticipate this tool can be of broad use to researchers studying Programmed DNA Elimination, to characterise species known to eliminate but also to discover or screen for elimination in new species, especially as long-read and high-coverage sequencing data (of both germline and somatic cells) of eularyotic species become increasingly available [@DTOL2022; EBGP2022]. `delfies` could also become useful in other fields of research in which modified chromosomes with neo-telomeres are formed and maintained, such as cancer biology.

 # Acknowledgements

 We acknowledge the many interactions with Lewis Stevens and Pablo Manuel Gonzalez de la Rosa at the Wellcome Sanger Institute, which helped foster the development of `delfies`.

 # References